Ceramic Coatings Explained: The Science Behind the Shine

 Road salt exposure

-UV swings
+UV variation

-Seasonal debris
+Seasonal contamination

 Final Thoughts

-Ceramic coating isn’t hype — it’s chemistry applied correctly.
+Ceramic coating isn’t hype—it’s chemistry applied correctly.

 The shine is what you see.
 The protection is what you keep.